Updated December 22, 2018.

 This company currently ranks #397 on Entrepreneur’s Franchise 500 list.
 Founded in 1992 and franchising since 2004, the number of locations has increased only slightly to the current total of 133, of which 17 are company-owned and 30 are located outside the U.S.

 GymGuyz offers the unique fitness innovation of in-home mobile personal training.
 The initial visit is free and the trainer makes a full assessment of a person’s body, fitness level, and nutritional practices.
 Reassessments take place every fifteen weeks for tracking progress towards goals.
 Pricing for each one-hour session varies by location.
 Offerings include weight loss, body sculpting, bodybuilding, weight training, therapeutic athletic/stretching, strength training, senior fitness, obstacle course training, kickboxing, group training, corporate fitness, post- and pre-natal exercise, pool workouts, pre-teen and teen fitness training, cardio fitness, professional sports conditioning, nutrition counseling, deep tissue massage, Swedish massage, and sports massage therapy.

-Fitwall distinguishes itself in the fitness niche with its Fitwall apparatus, a unique piece of equipment that allows standard bodyweight exercises to be performed in a rigorous vertical training program in the chain’s tech-savvy studios.
+Fitwall is distinguished by its Fitwall apparatus, a unique piece of equipment that allows standard bodyweight exercises to be performed in a rigorous vertical training program in the chain’s tech-savvy studios.
 Fitwall makes all parts of the body work together as a unit to create stronger, sleeker, more functional bodies.
-The Fitwall apparatus challenges the human body in more intelligent ways than traditional fitness techniques, blending strength, cardio, and flexibility training, all of which is guided by expert coaches in 40-minute group sessions that also include floor-based exercises and resistance bands for comprehensive workouts.
+The workout challenges the human body in more intelligent ways than traditional fitness techniques, blending strength, cardio, and flexibility training, all guided by expert coaches in 40-minute group sessions that also include floor-based exercises and resistance bands for comprehensive workouts.
 Private and semi-private personal training options are also available.

 21. Get In Shape for Women